m-YoC/mdtk/README.md

         - 'help'    : Show task help.
         - empty     : If 'default' task is defined, run it.
 Otherwise, run 'help'.
 - args       -> arg_name=arg_value
-    - Write after 2 underbars.
+    - Write after 2 hyphens.

 ### * options
     --file, -f  [+value]      Specify a task file.
     --nest, -n  [+value]      Set the nest maximum times of embedded comment (embed/task).
                               Default is 20.
+    --make-cache, -c          Make taskdata cache.
     --debug                   Show run-script.
+    --version, -v             Show version.
     --help, -h                Show command help.
-    --md-help                 Show Markdown taskfile help.
+    --manual, -m              Show mdtk manual.
     --task-help-all           Show all tasks that include private groups at task help.

-## [Markdown taskfile help] --md-help
+## [mdtk manual]

+### * Basics of Task Definition
 The definition of a task is written in the following code block.
-Scripts in a code block act as a series of multi-line ShellScript.
+Commands in the code block are not independent and run as a single script (run in your SHELL environment).
+In other words, you are merely writing a shell, bash, or other script within the code block.

 ~~~markdown
 ```task:<group>:<task>  <description>